Gymnastik- och idrottshögskolan, GIH

 Physical activity and healthy brain functions in office workers [KK 20160040]; Swedish School of Sport and Health Sciences, GIH; Publications

 Larisch, L.-M., Blom, V., Hagströmer, M., Ekblom, M., Ekblom, Ö., Nilsson, J. & Kallings, L. (2024).
 Improving movement behavior in office workers: effects of two multi-level cluster-RCT interventions on mental health.
 BMC Public Health, 24(1), Article ID 127.
 Larisch, L.-M., Kallings, L., Thedin Jakobsson, B. & Blom, V. (2023).
 “It depends on the boss”: A qualitative study of multi-level interventions aiming at office workers’ movement behavior and mental health.
 International Journal of Qualitative Studies on Health and Well-being, 18(1), Article ID 2258564.
 Larisch, L.-M. (2023).
 Movement behavior and mental health in office workers: Associations and intervention effects.
 (Doctoral dissertation).
 Stockholm: Gymnastik- och idrottshögskolan, GIHEkblom, M., Bojsen-Møller, E., Blom, V., Tarassova, O., Moberg, M., Pontén, M., . . .
 Ekblom, Ö. (2022).
 Acute effects of physical activity patterns on plasma cortisol and brain-derived neurotrophic factor in relation to corticospinal excitability..
 Behavioural Brain Research, 430, Article ID 113926.
 Larisch, L.-M., Blom, V., Kallings, L. & Thedin Jakobsson, B. (2022).
 Changing movement behavior for improving mental health among office workers: A qualitative study on acceptability, feasibility and fidelity of two RCT interventions.
 In: : .
 Paper presented at International Society of Behavioral Nutrition and Physical Activity (ISBNPA), Phoenix, May 18-21, 2022.
 Larisch, L.-M., Blom, V. & Kallings, L. (2022).
 Effectiveness of two randomized and controlled multi-component interventions on 24-h movement behavior and mental health outcomes among office workers.
 In: : .
 Paper presented at International Society of Behavioral Nutrition and Physical Activity (ISBNPA), Phoenix, Arizona, USA, May 18-21.
 Bojsen-Møller, E. (2022).
 Movement Behaviors and Cognitive Health for Office Workers.
 (Doctoral dissertation).
 Stockholm: Gymnastik- och idrottshögskolan, GIHBojsen-Møller, E., Wang, R., Nilsson, J., Heiland, E. G., Boraxbekk, C.-J., Kallings, L. & Ekblom, M. (2022).
 The effect of two multi-component behavior change interventions on cognitive functions..
 BMC Public Health, 22(1), Article ID 1082.
 Wang, R., Ekblom, M., Arvidsson, D., Fridolfsson, J., Börjesson, M. & Ekblom, Ö. (2022).
 The interrelationship between physical activity intensity, cardiorespiratory fitness, and executive function in middle-aged adults: An observational study of office workers..
-Frontiers In Public Health, 10, Article ID 1035521.
+Frontiers in Public Health, 10, Article ID 1035521.
 Wang, R., Blom, V., Nooijen, C. F., Kallings, L., Ekblom, Ö. & Ekblom, M. M. (2022).
 The Role of Executive Function in the Effectiveness of Multi-Component Interventions Targeting Physical Activity Behavior in Office Workers.
 International Journal of Environmental Research and Public Health, 19(1), 266-266

 E-PABS - a centre of Excellence in Physical Activity, healthy Brain functions and Sustainability [20210002 01 H]; Swedish School of Sport and Health Sciences, GIH; Publications